axellevandeneynde/fml-assignment-week-1-3/README.md

-# Fundametals of machine learning - assignment week 1 to 3
+# Assignment week 1 to 3
+## Fundametals of machine learning